-As of December 31, 2019, the Company had three lease obligations related to its facilities.
+As of December 31, 2020, the Company had three lease obligations related to its facilities.

-The Company's executive offices are leased pursuant to a five-year lease that commenced on December 15, 2006, with renewals in January 2012, August 2016 and December 2019, consisting of approximately 11,000 square feet of office space located at 98 Spit Brook Road, Suite 100 in Nashua, New Hampshire.
-The August 2016 lease renewal provides for an annual base rent of approximately \$184,518 for the period from March 2017 to February 2020.
-The December 2019 lease renewal provides for an annual base rent of \$214,812 beginning in March 2020 through February 2023.
+The Company's executive offices are leased pursuant to a five-year lease that commenced on December 15, 2006, consisting of approximately 11,000 square feet of office space located at 98 Spit Brook Road, Suite 100 in Nashua, New Hampshire.
+As amended, the lease expires in February 2023 and the annual base rent is \$214,812.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the facility.

-The Company leases a facility consisting of approximately 24,350 square feet of office, manufacturing and warehousing space located at 101 Nicholson Lane, San Jose, CA. The operating lease commenced September 2012 with annual payments of \$295,140 through September 2017, with all amounts payable in equal monthly installments.
-In September 2016, the Company extended this lease for the period from October 2017 to March 2020, with annual payments of \$540,588 from October 2017 to September 2018, \$558,120 from October 2018 to September 2019 and \$286,368 for the period from October 2019 to March 2020, with all amounts payable in equal monthly installments.
-In August 2019, the Company extended this lease for the period from April 2020 to March 2023, with annual payments of \$628,260 from April 2020 to March 2021, \$645,792 from April 2021 to March 2022 and \$666,240 from April 2022 to March 2023.
+The Company leases a facility consisting of approximately 24,350 square feet of office, manufacturing and warehousing space located at 101 Nicholson Lane, San Jose, CA. The operating lease commenced September 2012.
+As amended, the lease expires in March 2023, with annual payments of \$628,260 until March 2021, \$645,792 from April 2021 to March 2022 and \$666,240 from April 2022 to March 2023.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the facility.